PygmalionChen/Separated-Sonar-Localization-System-for-Indoor-Robot-Navigation/README.md

 ## Simulation Platform：

+### User Guide:
+__The .ttt file includes the whole simulation module and the lua code.
+You can open it with the VREP simulator.__

 To validate the proposed localization method and precisely analyze the localization errors, we build the whole localization system in the Virtual Robot Experimentation Platform (V-REP) environment.    (https://www.coppeliarobotics.com/)

 <img src="./figures/LocalizationSysText.png" width = "600" height = "500" align=center />